bakhtos/PANNs/README.md

 with Weak Labels dataset)

-The codes here assume that all files are the audio segments which are to be studied (and not full recordings from which segments are to be extracted) and are named according to the pattern `Y*.wav`, i.e. begin with 'Y', followed by arbitrary symbols and having the extension '.wav.'
+The codes here assume that all files are the audio segments which are to be studied (and not full recordings from which segments are to be extracted), that the segments are 10 seconds long (or less) and are named according to the pattern `Y*.wav`, i.e. begin with 'Y', followed by arbitrary symbols and having the extension '.wav.'

 The files should be stored in two separate directories, **train** and **eval**, for the